 In 2017, retail IT teams have a pivotal role to play in bringing new, digital capabilities to the store, to place it at the heart of the unified commerce experience.
 In fact, many organisations are already making inroads in this area; RetailMeNot research reveals that 73% of retailers are planning to switch from traditional to a more technology-focused retail model over the next two years.

 With a digital investment, stores can become a brand showroom, a product research point, a customer service hub, and an efficient warehouse depository for click-and-collect customers.
 However, any technology needs to be implemented in a way that enables multiple functions without technical complexity.

 The CIO’s main priority, therefore, is to select and implement a unified commerce platform that is capable of connecting shoppers and store associates to digital devices today, and which can integrate new technologies as they come to market, without compromising the overall customer experience.

-And the pressure is on to do move quickly; over 80% of retail CIOs have already deployed mobile devices to store associates, according to NRF data, or plan to deploy them within three years.
+…and the pressure is on to do more quickly; over 80% of retail CIOs have already deployed mobile devices to store associates, according to NRF data, or plan to deploy them within three years.

 Migrate to the cloud

 When it comes to creating a unified commerce strategy in 2017, one theme that keeps repeating for CIOs is the challenge surrounding technical complexity and speed of deployment.